kodi/vue-webpack-docker-nginx/README.md

 # run all tests
 npm test
 ```

+## Backend / API?
+This is intended for maximum pefromances, this is why we use Nginx for serving.
+If you have node.js/PHP/Java backend, do **not** run it inside this docker container.

+Instead, you should follow best practices and create separate Docker with your backend service, and point this frontend code to it.

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).